walton5511/wikiwikihk/docs/information/customized-coinshop.md

 - **Nutcracker Shako**:
   - Damage dealt is increased by 4%.
   - There is a 3% chance of causing [Heavy Glue].
+### ``Desert Costume``
+- **Desert Robe/Belly Dancer Costume**:
+  - Movement speed is increased by 1.
+  - There is a 5% chance that damage from all attacks is reduced by 80%.
+- **Desert Turban/Floral Crown**:
+  - Fire resistance is increased by 10.
+  - Your movement speed is increased by 2 while you are hidden.

 ---